Do Eyelashes Grow Back?

-Some companies make over-the-counter eyelash growth serums marketed as miracle products for speeding up eyelash growth and regrowth.
-Unfortunately, these products aren't proven to help eyelashes grow back faster and may have side effects such as eye irritation and darkening of the eyelids.
+Some companies make over-the-counter eyelash “growth serums” marketed as miracle products for speeding up eyelash growth.
+Unfortunately, these products haven’t been proven to help eyelashes grow back any faster.

 When to see an eye doctor for eyelash loss

-Loss of lashes on both eyelids.
+Loss of lashes on both eyelids

-Lash loss with redness, itchiness or flaking on the eyelids.
+Lash loss with redness, itchiness or flaking on the eyelids

-Eyelash loss and vision changes or loss of vision.
+Eyelash loss and vision changes

-Lash loss and a feeling of pressure around the eyes.
+Lash loss and a feeling of pressure around the eyes

-Page updated February 2021
+Page published on Wednesday, February 3, 2021